Analyzing the Toffoli gate in disordered circuit QED: The Toffoli Gate in Systems with Imperfections

 \subsection{Noise Model}

-We are specially interested in the case where the interactions between the qubits are noisy.
+We are especially interested in the case where the interactions between the qubits are noisy.
 Each $J_{ij}$ in Eq.~(\ref{eq:XY-type}) is considered to be independently coupled to a stochastic variable described by

 where $\bar{J}_{ij}$ are average coupling strengths and $\epsilon_{ij}(t)$ are independent Gaussian random variables.
 This noise model was used in many physical contexts and can be seen as an effective behavior when we average out the effect of the environment over the main system~\cite{spin_glass}.